bnyyx/discord_bot/README.md

 this bot isnt really made to be used on other servers, might update that in the future

-create the following files yourself or remove the quotes.js and locations.js files in the commands folder. quotelist.js
+create the following files yourself or remove the quotes.js and locations.js files in the commands folder. there's probably more that won't work directly, just read the logs tbh, goodluck quotelist.js
 ```
 const quotes = [